tsonny/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/types/_index.md

 artifacts in, to make custom integrations with them easier.
 We recommend reading the [artifact format](/reference/artifacts/#format) first.

-For information about how to use artifacts in pipelines, see [About Spinnaker Artifacts](https://www.spinnaker.io/reference/artifacts/).
+For information about how to use artifacts in pipelines, see [What is a Spinnaker Artifact?](/docs/reference/artifacts-with-artifactsrewrite/).